 Don’t Settle for a Lowball Offer

-It’s no secret that insurance companies often try to get away with a lowball offer in the first round of negotiations.
+It’s no secret insurance companies often try to get away with a lowball offer in the first round of negotiations.
 Some people fail to realize this, never research how much their claim might actually be worth, and take the lowball offer only to realize much later that they don’t have enough money to pay their medical bills.

 Know How to Negotiate